 These creams tend to have talc and powder in them to give a matte finish and a foundation-type finish.
 So, this will cause the skin to become even drier.

 People with dry skin tend to also complain of very sensitive skin.
 They say that whatever they apply on their face tends to react and they are not able to tolerate the products.

 So don’t use any moisturizer, face wash, sunscreen, or body lotion that has fragrance in it.
 So try to avoid the use of fragrance products and color products in your daily skincare routine.
 Fragrances are notorious for causing sensitivities so you need to dodge them if you have got dry skin.

 10. Use a humidifier.

-You can use a humidifier because all these air conditioners will remove the moisture off from your skin this especially advisable for babies and for people who have sensitive skin.
+You can use a humidifier because all these air conditioners will remove the moisture from your skin this is especially advisable for babies and for people who have sensitive skin.

 During cold weather, use a humidifier in the rooms, or you could also just fill a big bowl with water and keep it in your room which normally keeps the dampness levels adjusted noticeably all around, and shields our skin from drying out.